Thanksgiving Dinner Doesn't Get Much Easier Than This

 Star to Finish: 60 minutes

 Combine two of your favorite desserts—cupcakes and pie—and serve these Easy Pumpkin Pie Cupcakes instead of fussing over pie.
 With plenty of pumpkin and cinnamon flavor, fall dessert cravings will be cured.
-There's even graham crackers on top so you get a crunch, just like with a piecrust!
+There are even graham crackers on top so you get a crunch, just like with a piecrust!
 Orange frosting topped with a dollop of white frosting mimics the look of pumpkin pie with whipped cream.

 Get the recipe: Easy Pumpkin Pie Cupcakes

 Don't spend all November sweating about your Thanksgiving meal.
 Sit back and relax this holiday season with our successful shortcuts.